yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 Compile and run buttons
 ~~~~~~~~~~~~~~~~~~~~~~~

-Upon loading a project, the *Compile* and the *Run* Button might become active, if an according script has been found in the root directory of the chosen project.
+Upon loading a project, the *Compile* and the *Run* Button might become active if an according script has been found in the root directory of the chosen project.

 .. attention::
     The compile script must be called ``compile`` and the run file ``run.sh``.
 They must be executable.